jSherz/jsj-blog/_posts/2017-10-26-password-protecting-bucket.markdown

 date: 2017-10-26 19:13:00 +0100
 categories: infrastructure aws s3 bucket password lambda cloudfront
 ---

-Amazon's Simple Storage Service doesn't natively support password-protected access, however we can use a CloudFront distribution and private ACL to control access to the bucket and then use Lambda to issue signed cookies after validating a password.
+Amazon&rsquo;s Simple Storage Service doesn&rsquo;t natively support password-protected access, however we can use a CloudFront distribution and private ACL to control access to the bucket and then use Lambda to issue signed cookies after validating a password.